miyako/4d-plugin-help-menu/README.md

 https://developer.apple.com/documentation/appkit/nsapplication/1428644-helpmenu

-also [remove all items](https://developer.apple.com/documentation/appkit/nsmenu/1518234-removeallitems?language=objc) of the help menu.
+Also [remove all items](https://developer.apple.com/documentation/appkit/nsmenu/1518234-removeallitems?language=objc) of the help menu.

-"enable" is not implemented on Mac. you need to restart 4D.
+Enabling is not implemented on Mac. you need to restart 4D.

 On Windows:

 Disable the Help menu of the MDI window.

+You might need to defer the command on startup (see sample code) especially on Windows.